-A really tough stage today with a focus on muscular endurance/tempo.
-Our ride has no less than 6 categorised climbs on the route and a total elevation gain of 2400m.
+A challenging stage today with a focus on muscular endurance/tempo.
+Our ride has no less than 6 categorised climbs and a total elevation gain of 2400m.
 Our destination is the beautiful colonial town of Abejorral which was declared a national monument in Colombia.

 The ride itself is a roller-coaster of ups and downs through rural Antioquia.
 Enjoy the riding along traffic-free, quiet roads that wind their way through the green fields and valleys of this beautiful part of the Andes mountains.